K4mD4m/movie-vault/README.md

 ## 🚀 What's New in v1.1

--**User registration and login via Firebase Authentication.**
+- **User registration and login via Firebase Authentication.**
--**Rating system**: user can now rate movies directly from the interface -**Dashboard**: authenticated users get a dashboard showing all the movies they've rated.
+- **Rating system**: user can now rate movies directly from the interface
+- **Dashboard**: authenticated users get a dashboard showing all the movies they've rated.

 ## 🎯Project Goal